neknaj/NEPLg1/note.md

 - Current implementation still reflects the minimal arithmetic subset; broader language features from `plan.md` and `doc/starting_detail.md` (namespaces, full typing, etc.) remain TODO.
 - Implemented a structured standard library layout under `stdlib/` with math, logic, and bitwise namespaces and expanded the evaluator to cover those operators, including combinatorics and overflow checks.
 - Extended the standard library surface with string, vector, and platform placeholder modules and updated stdlib loading tests to assert their presence.
+- Added a built-in facility for WASM/WASI imports, recorded them in compilation artifacts, and linked them in the CLI runtime so `--run` can execute modules that depend on host intrinsics.
+- Finished the platform stdlib modules to wrap the new built-ins and added runtime tests (core + CLI) that exercise `wasm_pagesize`, `wasi_random`, and `wasi_print` through wasmi 0.51.